 There are 19 varieties and over 2,000 lavender plants under cultivation in rows in the 1.5 acre garden to demonstrate growing lavender as a crop.
 Several more varieties of lavender are grown as ornamental plants within nearby perennial beds.
 Included are a rock garden, labyrinth, pergola, stone patio and retaining wall.

-These lush native plant gardens around the Earle J. Sinnamon Visitor Center demonstrate what is possible when gardening with native plants.
-Designed by Lauren Springer Ogden and Scott Ogden, it features beds with different growing conditions, including the Rain Garden, Moist Meadow, North Slope, and Dry Prairie.
+These lush native plant gardens around the Earl J. Sinnamon Center demonstrate what is possible when gardening with native plants.
+Designed by Lauren Springer Ogden and Scott Ogden, it features beds with different growing conditions, including the Rain Garden, Moist Meadow, North Slope and Dry Prairie.